 How long should it be?
 As short as possible while still being complete.
 Link out to detailed policies.

 PDF or web?
 Web wins for discoverability and updates.
 PDFs go stale.
 For a complete breakdown of format options, see our guide on digital employee handbooks.
+If you still need a PDF for printing or sharing, you can export your handbook anytime (see PDF export).

 What should I do first?
 Start by defining your purpose and gathering existing policies.
 Then check out our comprehensive guide below.